STO11/grao-laravel-crud/readme.md

 ----------------------------------------------------

-If you want to change something in the next 'grud', the grao-config folder will be created in your directory with .ejs files for modifications, any modification to these files will affect the generation of the grud`s files in the application.
+If you want to change something in the next 'crud', the grao-config folder will be created in your directory with .ejs files for modifications, any modification to these files will affect the generation of the crud`s files in the application.
 If you want to re-create the folder just delete it and the files will come in the default.

 Or you can use the command below in laravel project.
 He had erased and recreated the folder:

 > grao reset

 or

 > grao r

 ----------------------------------------------------